Mr-Mappie/mappie/website/src/posts/object-mapping/posts/resolving.md

   order: 5
 ---

 Not all data classes you want to map are equivalent.
+Mappie supports defining explicit mapping for those which cannot be resolved automatically.
+This can be done via properties, expressions, or expressions as described in the coming sections.

 Suppose we have a data class `Person`
 ```kotlin
 data class Person(val name: String, val age: Int)
 ```